 Problems with the power supply are a common reason this happens.
-Although laptops can run for a while with battery power, they need a reliable power source to charge the battery back up once the power drains completely.
+Although laptops can run for a while with battery power, they need a reliable power source to back up the battery once the power drains completely.

 It might be that the power outlet is faulty, and no power is going through the power adapter and into the laptop battery.

-The power outlet could be malfunctioning due to a tripped circuit breaker or a bad power connection caused by general wear and tear.
+The power outlet could malfunction due to a tripped circuit breaker or a bad power connection caused by general wear and tear.

-If this is the case, the problem will persist, even if you try a different socket.
+If true, the problem will persist even if you try a different socket.

 Faulty Power Adapter

-The adapter (also known as the laptop charger) delivers power from the outlet to the computer battery.
+The adapter (the laptop charger) delivers power from the outlet to the computer battery.

 Once the battery completely drains, the laptop will shut down.
-AC adapter can fail due to burnt/worn-out AC adapter, broken/damaged power cable, damaged DC-in connector, etc.
+The AC adapter can fail due to a burnt/worn-out AC adapter, broken/damaged power cable, damaged DC-in connector, etc.

-Just like non-working power outlets, a faulty power adapter means that the laptop isn’t charging.
+Like non-working power outlets, a faulty power adapter means the laptop isn’t charging.